kevinjt12/Milestone-1/README.md

 <img width="852" alt="UML_Diagram" src="https://github.com/user-attachments/assets/ba605c2a-0437-454c-9fcf-7d1a05399f9f">

 # Semester Project: Milestone 2
+In this milestone we've updated the program to be able to determine which article per topic uses the richest vocabulary.
+Additionally, the program is also able to print the top 3 words per each article.
+Lastly, the code was updated so that the program can now analyze the sentiment of each article and determine whether it is positive or negative.

 ### ArticleProcessor Class
 In this milestone `ArticleProcessor` was updated with two additional fields and one additional method so that it may analyze the sentiment per article.